 If scarcity is strength in lockdown luxury then COVID has created a bonanza for luxury enthusiasts.
-An exodus of office workers and a dearth of global visitors has hampered the luxury rental markets of Mayfair and Knightsbridge in London, forcing landlords to slash their rents or see their properties stay unoccupied.
-The number of luxury pads up for rent in central London has surged by 75 per cent from a year earlier.
+An exodus of office workers and a dearth of global visitors have hampered the luxury rental markets of Mayfair and Knightsbridge in London, forcing landlords to slash their rents or see their properties stay unoccupied.
+The number of luxury pads up for rent in central London has surged by 75 percent from a year earlier.

 In fact, the global lockdown has cost the travel industry an estimated 935 Billion dollars and travel is being restricted even further in countries including Canada meaning that if I wanted to indulge in a little pampering in Mexico or Costa Rica, I could easily go.
 Getting back into the country might prove to be somewhat difficult.
 Ah, luxury in the time of COVID.
 How does one enjoy the better things in life when so much has been restricted?

 Even LVMH is not immune to the effects of the lockdown and restrictions globally, with reports of the mega-deal with Tiffany’s on the verge of falling apart.
 Not surprisingly, COVID recognizes the benefits of second-hand luxury which was already booming before the pandemic struck in 2019.
 This is of course a boon to those of us who are excited to watch the shift in consciousness around consumption and how to protect our earthly assets in the pursuit of material wealth.

 What COVID did was amplify our need to reassess what it is exactly that we define as needs when it comes to luxury and how we can still indulge despite its evident shift.
 Lockdown Luxury apparel and accessories consignment grew to a $24 billion market before COVID and has been projected to reach $51 billion by 2023, driven largely by millennials and Gen Z.